-A bad mood in the morning can cloud your whole day, affecting your frame of mind and your productivity at work, says Steffanie Wilk, a management and human resources expert at The Ohio State University.
+A bad mood in the morning can cloud your whole day, affecting your frame of mind and your productivity at work.

 We would be in the centers in the morning and watch people racing in, literally, putting headsets on and typing their codes into their terminals while coats and purses or bags are still on their shoulders.
 You could tell by their flustered looks that they weren’t starting the day in the right place.